Skip to main content

 Here is the honest math for running a 1500W heater 8 hours per night in a northern US location (3 peak sun hours in December).

 Daily energy: 1,500 x 8 = 12,000Wh.
 With losses: 14,400Wh.
 Solar needed: 14,400 / 3 = 4,800W — twelve 400W panels.
 Battery bank for 2 cloudy days: 12,000 x 2 / 0.80 = 30,000Wh at 48V = 625Ah.
-That is 24 batteries (4 series x 6 parallel of 12V 100Ah LiFePO4) at a cost of roughly $6,000 for batteries alone.
+That is 24 batteries (4 series x 6 parallel of 12V 100Ah LiFePO4) at a cost of roughly $6,000 for batteries alone (as of early 2026).
 Panels add another $3,000-4,000.

 This is why most experienced off-grid builders use propane or wood heat instead of electric.
 A $500 propane heater with a $200 tank covers the entire winter heating season at a fraction of the solar-electric cost.
 Solar-powered electric heat makes sense in mild climates where you only need 2-3 hours per day, or as a supplement to a primary heat source.